 The ways in which slow lorises communicate are probably unique to their species—perhaps even their own spatial groups!
 Therefore, those in which Philippine slow lorises communicate, while not altogether inconceivable, will remain ultimately unknown until research sheds light on them.

 Little is currently known about the mating rituals and familial relationships of Philippine slow lorises.
-The nocturnal life styles of slow lorises make thorough study of them difficult for human researchers.
+The nocturnal lifestyles of slow lorises make a thorough study of them difficult for human researchers.
 Furthermore, what little has been observed in one species cannot necessarily be assumed to be the case for others.
 As a result, the minuter details of their habits remain difficult for us to apprehend.

 Generally speaking, a female attracts a male using scent marks that signal to him her readiness to mate.
 Following her marks through the jungle, the male eventually locates her.
 In some species, a female initiates copulation by whistling while she hangs upsidedown from a branch by her feet.